College of Education > Student Resources > Student Employment, Licensure, & Careers > Student Employment

 Application Requirements

 Campus Connect credentials are required to access the application system.
 Due to the admissions process, Campus Connect credentials are only given out at the time of admission.
-Please contact Graduate Admissions if you need assistance with application processing.
-If you are an admitted student and need assistance with your Campus Connect credentials, please contact the Help Desk by email at helpdesk@depaul.edutsc@depaul.edu, or calling 312-362-8765.
+Please contact The Office of Graduate Admissions if you need assistance with application processing.
+If you are an admitted student and need assistance with your Campus Connect credentials, please contact the Help Desk by email at helpdesk@depaul.edutsc@depaul.edu, or by calling (312) 362-8765.

 Position Requirements

-College of Education Graduate Assistant opportunities are one-year appointments for the Fall, Winter, and Spring quarters of the Academic Year listed for the posting.
-Positions can be offered as Full-time (200 hours/quarter) or Part-time (100 hours/quarter), but are one-year appointments.
-Applicants who cannot work the full three quarters of the Academic Year are not eligible for these positions and are encouraged to seek other college and university job opportunities.
+College of Education (CoE) graduate assistant opportunities are one-year appointments for the entire academic year listed for the posting.
+This includes hours requirements during university student break periods (winter and spring) when the college is still open.
+Positions can be offered as full-time (600 hours/year) or part-time (300 hours/year), but are one-year appointments only with no exceptions.
+Applicants who cannot work the entire academic year are not eligible for these CoE positions and are encouraged to seek other college and university job opportunities.

 The graduate assistant (GA) is an important part of the College of Education.

-Graduate assistantships are opportunities for graduate students (Master's and Doctoral) to work closely with faculty members, to support on-going research efforts and to engage in on-going conversations regarding educational issues and research with faculty and other student colleagues.
+Graduate assistantships (GA) are fully in-person, on-campus opportunities for qualified students (master’s and doctoral) to work closely with CoE faculty, staff and students to support ongoing research efforts, operations of the college, to engage in ongoing conversations regarding educational issues and research with faculty, staff and other student colleagues, and assist with other duties as assigned by their hiring unit.

-Because graduate assistants generally work with and for several faculty members at once; they can expect broad-based exposure to the day-to-day workings of the College of Education within the context of university life.
+Because graduate assistants generally work with and for several faculty members at once, they can expect broad-based exposure to the day-to-day workings of the CoE within the context of university life.

 Appointments

-Graduate Assistant applicants are interviewed and appointed directly by each individual hiring area in the College of Education.
+Graduate assistant applicants are interviewed and appointed directly by each individual hiring area in the College of Education.
 A complete list of hiring units is outlined below under the application section.
 The dates for applications are also listed in the application section below.
-The number of appointments available for any given school year varies and is contingent upon the number of returning GAs from the previous year.
+The number of appointments available for any given school year varies and is contingent upon funding.
 Any applicants hired and seeking continued employment in this role beyond the one academic year appointment must reapply each subsequent year they are eligible.

-Potential applicants should direct any questions about appointments to the appropriate contact listed for the position.
-Contacts can be found below under “Application for Graduate Assistantship".
+Potential applicants should direct any questions about appointments and weekly schedule requirements to the appropriate contact listed for the position.
+Contacts can be found below under “Application for Graduate Assistantship."

 Remuneration